vicharak-in/vicharak-docs/source/vaaman-linux/linux-usage-guide/custom-linux-kernel.md

 sudo apt install linux-image-rk3399-vaaman-XXXXXX.deb
 ```

-After successfull installation you can safely reboot your board.
+After successful installation you can safely reboot your board.

 ### Reboot the device